wsmedia/spree-flexi-rate-shipping/README.markdown

 **EU_VAT Coutries:**  $  78.00  or  **North America:**    $ 270.00

-Quick Start
+Quick Start for 0.70.x
 ===========
-1. Install extension:

-    `script/extension install git://github.com/BDQ/spree-flexi-rate-shipping.git `

-2. Migrate the database (or bootstrap if you want the sample data for testing)
+1. Add to your Gemfile

+    `gem 'spree_flexi_rate_shipping', :git => 'git://github.com/spree-flexi-rate-shipping.git'`

+2. Copy and run the migrations

-    `rake db:migrate`
+    `rake spree_flexi_rate_shipping:install`

 3. Log in to the Admin interface and associate Products with Shipping Categories.

+4. Set up Flexi-rate at /admin/flexi_shipping_rates

+5. Create a Shipping Method with "Flexible Rate - Categories" as it's calculator.

+Work for 0.70 done by Chris Boertien of Bz Labs

 Quick Start for 0.60.x
 ============